-The CHCSS00103 Mental Health Peer Work Skill Set is designed for peer workers entering work that provides mental and wellbeing support.
-Participants will receive training and support to develop personal awareness as well as social and community knowledge associated with the unique role of the peer worker.
-It specifically responds to the needs of people with lived experience currently working either in a paid or unpaid capacity.
-This includes carer peer work roles and community service workers within the mental health sector and/or other sectors in government, private or community managed services.
+The CHCSS00103 Mental Health Peer Work Skill Set is designed for lived experience peer workers entering the mental health workforce.
+Participants receive training and support to develop personal awareness as well as professional and community skills and knowledge, associated with the unique role of the mental health peer worker.

-This training aims to provide participants with the skills and knowledge to:
+The training provides participants with skills and knowledge to:

-• Understand the role of lived experience in peer work within an organisational setting
+- Understand the role of lived experience within peer work in an organisational setting

 Learners in this program must have a lived experience of mental health either as direct personal experience or as a carer of someone with mental health lived experience.

 Community services sector roles may include: